ComposableFi/composable/.github/ISSUE_TEMPLATE/how-to-report-possible-ci-issue.md

 In order to report CI issue:

-1. provide link to Pull request rebased on latest main
+1. Rebase PR on latest `main` branch
+2. PR description formed according [pull request template]( ../pull_request_template.md)
-2. provide link to failing job
+3. provide link to failing job
-3. provide text of error part of failing job
+4. provide text of error part of failing job
-4. [] confirm you have read text of error in failing job and followed links in error
+5. [] confirm you have read text of error in failing job and followed links in error